tkestack/tke/docs/devel/running-locally.md

 - Build binaries

-  Once all the dependencies and requirements have been installed and configured, you can start compiling TKE on your local machine.
-Make sure to run it at the TKE root path.
+  Once all the dependencies and requirements have been installed and configured, you can start compiling TKEStack on your local machine.
+Make sure to run it at the TKEStack root path.
   ```sh
   cd tke
   make build
   ```

 After the compilation is complete, you can get all the binary executables in the `_output/${host_os}/${host_arch}` directory.

 ## Create Self-signed Certificates

-For security reasons, all TKE core components don't support insecure HTTP protocol.
+For security reasons, all TKEStack core components don't support insecure HTTP protocol.
 To enable SSL, you need to make a self-signed root certificate and a server certificate.

-It is highly recommended to use the [mkcert](https://github.com/FiloSottile/mkcert) to generate certificates for developing and testing TKE, which simplifies the process to create certificates. see [here](https://github.com/FiloSottile/mkcert#installation) for installation guide.
+It is highly recommended to use the [mkcert](https://github.com/FiloSottile/mkcert) to generate certificates for developing and testing TKEStack, which simplifies the process to create certificates.
+See [here](https://github.com/FiloSottile/mkcert#installation) for installation guide.

-To create cert using `mkcert`,
+To create cert using `mkcert`:

 ```sh
 cd tke